-David’s qualifications include a Doctor of Science (D.Sc.) degree, an interdisciplinary Ph.D. in Synthetic Organic Chemistry, Materials Science and Chemical Engineering, and a B.Sc. with Honors in Biochemistry with Psychology.
-His current professional interests include the investigation of scent engineering principles and their applications to biological olfaction, the fabrication of electronic noses, and increasing the portfolio of tools and procedures available for efficient detector K-9 imprinting and maintenance training.
+David’s qualifications include a Doctor of Science degree, an interdisciplinary Ph.D. in Synthetic Organic Chemistry, Materials Science and Chemical Engineering, and a B.Sc. with Honors in Biochemistry with Psychology.
+Additionally, he has attended a number of FBI and US-DOJ certification programs in explosives detection and terrorist preparedness.
+He is a member of IABTI, a founding member of “SCENT-SOURCE” and serves on numerous national and international advisory boards.
+His current professional interests include “learning the art of applying a scientific knowledge of odor, scent engineering and biological olfaction, towards (i) the fabrication of electronic noses, and (ii) improving the portfolio of practical educational tools, utility scents, and training standards for the detector K9 community."

 CLASS: A 21st Century Reclassification of Scent-Training Aids Based on Scientific Studies, Training Outcomes & Operational Impacts

 The statement, “the only thing 2 trainers agree on is what the 3rd one is doing wrong” is a well-known saying within the detector K9 community that is based on the real-life outcomes of scent-detection training practices used by scent-practitioners worldwide.
 Our collaborative investigations, carried out over a period of 10 years, reveal that the validity of this statement stems from practices that originate from a misclassification of scent training aids, a lack of quantifiable standards, and from an institutionalized misunderstanding that real materials make the best scent-training aids for the imprinting and maintenance-training of detector K9’s.